haridas/haridas.github.com/src/articles/programming-tricks.rst

 The code samples are in Python, But concepts are applicable to most of the programming languages.

-1. Use of Exceptions Handler and if-else statement
+1. Use of Exception Handler and if-else statement
 --------------------------------------------------

 While writing a program we have to make sure that it won't fail for the edge